akauppi/firebase-jest-testing/Writing tests.md

 console.info("Primed :)");
 ```

 The data is stored as JSON (here as an ES module).
 This allows one to craft such data by hand, in an editor.

-In comparison, the Firebase import/exports are binary snapshots.
-Of course, you can use that approach in your tests just as well - we just provide the JSON alternative.
+>Note: Firebase provides means to import/export the Firestore contents as a binary file.
+If you prefer that methods, you can naturally keep using it.

 ### WARNING: Use of dates in `docs.js`